Belote: 4 players

 Every player receives 3 cards face down, then 2 more cards (making total of 5).

 The first 5 cards are picked up by players and bidding begins starting from first player on dealers right (everything except cutting in Belot is done counter-clockwise).
 The Player assesses their 5 cards and takes (chooses a trump suit) or passes (says "pass") in which case next player has a right to bid up or pass, and so on.
 If everybody before dealer passed, dealer must take (choose) a trump suit, although this rule is a rarity.
 In some cases, like Croatia for example; the dealer hands out three cards followed by another three cards and the last two cards are kept face down until the trump suit has been declared or the player passes.
+In Viroviticko-Podravska province, dealer hands out 4 cards face down followed by another 4 which are kept down until the trump is decided.

 Some versions of Belot rules say dealer can cancel the round (and the next player starts as dealer) if he is to pass and he has 7 points or less in their hand, or even without the 7 point limit (if dealer passes, the round is canceled).

 When trump suit is chosen (from the 6 option above), players can get the remaining 3 cards, so every player has 8 cards in their hand.

 In most games the last 3 cards are dealt after the bidding to avoid cheating, but can be dealt with the first 5 and not touched.

 Declarations (announcements)

-Declarations are particular sets of cards held in players' hands, which give players extra points, if announced!
+Declarations are particular sets of cards held in players' hands, which give players extra points if announced.
 There are three sorts of declarations: